rbowsley/lamplighthelp/source/23-4-0_Evals_Direct-_Viewing_Campaign_Responses.markdown

 # 23.4.0 {{Eval}}s Direct: Viewing Campaign Responses

-> You can see see the responses to any campaign collected to date by viewing your campaign in Datadirect
+> You can see the responses to date for any campaign by viewing it in DataDirect